Water and waste

 Perfluoroalkyl and polyfluoroalkyl substances (PFAS)

-After water is treated at our plants, it travels in a closed system to customers’ water metres meaning contamination with PFAS is highly unlikely to occur.
+After water is treated at our plants, it travels in a closed system to customers’ water meters to protect the quality of the water.

 Protecting our catchments